Written by Lawrence Konner and Mark Rosenthal

 There were three featurettes on the DVD release of Mona Lisa Smile:

 Art Forum – Has actresses Kirsten Dunst, Julia Stiles, Maggie Gyllenhaal, and Marcia Gay Hardin discussing art and their feelings about it in general intercut with scenes from the film.

 College Then and Now – Members of the cast and crew discuss the differences in what was expected from female college students back in the 1950s.
 This focuses primarily on the differences in what the future was for female college students back then versus what the future looks like now.

 What Women Wanted: 1953 – Probably the best of all the featurettes, this really talks about the movie’s setting as well as how the cast and crew felt about working on it.
 It was a time just before women really exploded into carving out their own destinies, and it explores a lot of the history of the times as well as what filming the movie felt like.

 Music video: Elton John’s The Heart of Every Girl

 Filmographies: Mike Newell, Lawrence Konner, Mark Rosenthal, Julia Roberts, Kirsten Dunst, Julia Stiles, Maggie Gyllenhaal, Marcia Gay Hardin

 Previews: 13 Going on 30, Spider-Man 2, Big Fish, Something’s Gotta Give

-This isn’t a horrible film, and as a historical look at women’s roles in the mid 1950’s, it’s not bad.
-However, I just felt that the writing could have been a little sharper, and rather than bringing in a big-name star as the teacher and having a somewhat schizophrenic plot between her and the young women she’s teaching, it would have been better to just focus on the college women themselves.
+This isn’t a horrible film, and as a historical look at women’s roles in the mid-1950s, it’s not bad.
+However, I just felt that the writing could have been a little sharper, and rather than bringing in a big-name star to portray the teacher and having a somewhat schizophrenic plot between her and the young women she’s teaching, it would have been better to just focus on the college women themselves.